Accessible Procurement Process Overview

 - Text-based information/data

 - Video-based information/data.
-Since all video material requires captions, try to select a version that already has captions included.
+Since all video material requires captions, select a source version that already has captions included.

 - Adobe Creative Cloud (Acrobat DC Pro, Photoshop and other tools)